 Your test result won’t be affected if you go off the independent driving route unless you make a driving fault.

-The examiner will help you get back on the route if you go off it or take a wrong turning.
+The examiner will help you return to the route if you go off it or take a wrong turn.
 You can then continue with independent driving.

 Poor traffic signs